-Overall, our findings support the idea that the ability of dense cities to foster random and unplanned interactions underlies their pivotal role in the innovation process.
-This explains why the widespread restrictions implemented during the pandemic resulted in a temporary drop in the innovation advantages of dense locations.
-However, despite the widespread adoption of online communication tools, virtual interactions are unlikely to fully replace the spontaneous nature of face-to-face encounters that urban density has long facilitated.
+Overall, our findings support the idea that the advantage of dense cities in the innovation process lies in their ability to foster the random and unplanned interactions underlying the most novel inventions.
+The widespread restrictions implemented during the pandemic resulted in a temporary loss of these innovation advantages.
+However, despite the widespread adoption of online communication tools, virtual interactions are unlikely to fully replace the richness and variety of face-to-face encounters that urban density has long facilitated.
 The profound transformations brought about by the COVID-19 pandemic are unlikely to persistently erode cities' position as engines of creativity and groundbreaking inventions.